vvfosprojects/atb/README.md

 ## Action: `api/news`

-This action returns the current news to display to the users.
+This action returns the current news to display to the users, sorted by descending `order` field, between their validity date.

 ### Request (GET)